 Discourage the creation of multiple accounts

-If users make lots of accounts in order to enter a contest more than once, they’re liable to get all of their accounts suspended.
+If people create a lot of accounts in order to enter a contest more than once, they’re liable to get all of their accounts suspended.
 Please be sure to include a rule stating that anyone found to use multiple accounts to enter will be ineligible.

 Discourage posting the same Tweet repeatedly

 Posting duplicate, or near duplicate, updates or links is a violation of the Twitter Rules and jeopardizes search quality.
-Please don’t set rules to encourage lots of duplicate updates (like saying, “whoever retweets this the most wins”).
-Your contest or sweepstakes could cause users to be automatically filtered out of Twitter search.
-Plus, instead of their followers seeing your cool contest or sweepstakes, their followers might start getting annoyed by your contest.
+Please don’t set rules to encourage lots of duplicate updates (like saying, “whoever Retweets this the most wins”).
+Your contest or sweepstakes could cause people to be automatically filtered out of Twitter search.
 You might want to set a clear contest rule stating that multiple entries in a single day will not be accepted.

-Ask users to include an @reply to you in their update so you can see all the entries
+Ask people to mention you in their update so you can see all the entries

 When it comes to picking a winner, you’ll want to see all the contestants.
-If the updates include @username mention to you, you’ll be able to see all the updates in your Mentions timeline (see here for more information on replies and mentions).
-Just doing a public search may not show every single update, and some contestants may be filtered from search for quality.
+If the updates mention you, you’ll be able to see all the updates in your Notifications timeline (see here for more information on replies and mentions).
+Simply running a public search may not show every single update, and some contestants may be filtered from search for quality.

 Encourage the use of topics relevant to the contest